 For many of us we will put on a few extra pounds over the holidays.
 If this is a concern for you then committing to a consistent exercise routine will stop the pounds from pooling around your waist and hips.
 Find an activity that you enjoy like walking or yoga and do it daily.
 If you already are committed to exercising daily consider increasing the amount of time that you exercise by 15-30 minutes.
 Exercise and movement burn off the kapha that accumulates from the rich foods and constant grazing that is common over the holidays.

-Sugar and sweets are common indulgence over the holidays.
+Sugar and sweets are common indulgences over the holidays.
 Refined sugar leaches nutrients from the body and promotes poor calcium metabolism.
 By swishing sesame oil for 3-5 minutes before or after brushing your teeth you can help protect the enamel of the teeth.
 This practice may also help to whiten the teeth if they are getting stained from too many caffeinated beverages.

 Eating more cooked or steamed veggies is good for you all the time, but over the holidays we tend to favor meat and complex carbohydrates.
 By starting your day with some steamed kale or broccoli you can make sure that you are starting off right.